-A: Most likely, this is because Educational Data Systems did not have a 2013–14 Edition SDF on file for your district, which is a requirement in order to receive the 2013–14 Edition Initial Order shipment.
-Once the SDF is received and we begin fulfilling Initial Orders again in July, your district’s order will be fulfilled within two weeks.
+A: Most likely, this is because Educational Data Systems did not receive your district's 2014–15 Edition SDF, which is a requirement in order to receive the 2014–15 Edition Initial Order shipment.
+Once the SDF is received and we begin fulfilling Initial Orders again in July 2014, your district's order will be fulfilled within two weeks.

 Q: How do we order Pre-ID labels for Answer Book demographic pages?

 A: A link to the online Pre-ID application will be available within the secure District Portal of the CELDT Web site.
-This service will be available approximately mid-June through mid-October.
+This service will be available approximately mid-June for the 2014–15 Edition.
 An e-mail announcement will be sent in early June with more information.
-Dates and pricing can be viewed on the Pre-ID Services Web page.
+Pre-ID Window dates and pricing can be viewed on the Pre-ID Services Web page.